Skip to content

 Team Turn the Tide on Plastic set out on Leg 4 of the Volvo Ocean Race, from Melbourne to Hong Kong.
 Photograph: Jesus Renedo/Volvo Ocean Race

 Some updates for today: It is a new Monday and we are happy enough to stay in Hong Kong for two weeks.
 For those of you who are new to my blog, our Strategy Journey started in Alicante, Spain in October 2017.
 For each Leg, I have covered the majority of the promised strategy topics.
-When in Hong Kong, the Volvo Ocean Race 2017-2018 has organized several events: there will be an In-Port Race the 27 January & a Round the Island Race the day after.
-Leg 5 will start the 1st February, a non-scoring transition to Guangzhou for a full stopover.
-To conclude the leg 5, the boats will head back to Hong Kong.
-Leg 6 is expected to start the 7th February 2018.
+When in Hong Kong, the Volvo Ocean Race 2017-2018 has organized several events: there will be an In-Port Race on the 27 January & a Round the Island Race the day after.
+Leg 5 will start on the 1st of February, a non-scoring transition to Guangzhou for a full stopover.
+To conclude leg 5, the boats will head back to Hong Kong.
+Leg 6 is expected to start on the 7th of February 2018.

 hong kong.jpg